 Indexing your spark plugs is another way of gaining you a few extra horsepower.
 The object is to get the open-end of the gap facing the intake valve, or at least facing the open area of the cylinder.
-If a spark plug's ground strap is facing the intake valve or the cylinder, it kind of blocks the flame travel, which impairs the burn path thus causing a loss in power.
-By facing the open end of the gap towards the intake valve, it faces the spark right at that charge and promotes a better burn.
+If a spark plug's ground strap is facing the intake valve or the cylinder, it shrouds the spark and blocks the flame travel, which impairs the burn path, causing a loss in power.
+By facing the open end of the gap towards the intake valve, it faces the open-air spark right at that fuel charge and promotes a better burn.
 It can be a 6 - 8 horsepower difference in some engines by indexing the plugs.
-Now, index a set of side gapped plugs and instead of a 6 - 8 HP gain, you just made an additional 10 - 12 HP (in most cases) for free.
+Index a set of side gapped plugs and instead of a 6 - 8 HP gain, you just made an additional 10 - 12 HP gain (in many cases)... for free.
 Little things like this is what makes one guy faster (or quicker) than the others.
 It all adds-up!
 You can click the image to the right to enlarge it to see what a decently indexed plug looks like.